goerwin/keyremapper/README.md

 - in chrome, lalt↓ + `↕ + L↕ + tab↕ + lalt(up)  (FIXED)
 - lalt + capslock + v not working (FIXED)
 - lalt ` not working properly when more than 2 windows (NOT RELATED THOUGH)
+- lalt + click a http link in this file, press f3/f4 in chrome to switch tab